Atiqa Odho: Early life and career

-Born into a Sindhi family, the granddaughter of the sardar of Jacobabad, in 1968, she started her professional life as a make-up artist and hairstylist in 1989.
+Born into a Sindhi family, the granddaughter of the Sardar of Jacobabad, in 1968, she started her professional life as a make-up artist and hairstylist in 1989.
 While working as a make-up artist for various advertising agencies in Karachi, she was discovered by television personality, Anwar Maqsood.
-She starred in his play, Sitara Aur Mehrunissa in 1993.
+She starred in his play, Sitara Aur Mehrunissa in 1992.
 In 1995, she made her film debut in Jo Darr Gya Woh Marr Gya.
 Her latest role is as Mansura in Pyar Ke Sadqey.

 In 2022, Atiqa Odho joins the Turkish drama Koyu Beyaz in which she will make her debut on the world stage.

 Social work

 Since 2016, she has also been engaged in philanthropic activities.
 She has been working for Shaukat Khanum Memorial Hospital, Fatmeed Foundation, and as a social worker in "Hamara Mulk, Hamaray Log".
-She is currently the CEO of Odho Cosmetics, and Odho Productions.
+She is currently the CEO of Odho Cosmetics and Odho Productions.
 She is also the ambassador for a campaign on awareness of breast cancer in Pakistan.

-In June 2021, Atiqa has been elected as the chairperson of Actors Collective Trust that aims at the betterment of artist community.
+In June 2021, Atiqa has been elected as the chairperson of Actors Collective Trust that aims at the betterment of the artist community.

 Personal life

 Marriages

-Atiqa got her first marriage at the age of 15.
+Atiqa first married at the age of 15.
 She gave birth to her first daughter at the age of 16, and to a son at the age of 19.
-Her first marriage lasted for 6 years only.
+Her first marriage lasted six years.

-Odho was again married to Javed Akhund at the age of 21 and had one daughter and a son.
+Odho later married Javed Akhund at the age of 21 and had one daughter and a son.
 She gave birth to her son at the age of 29.
-Later in few years got divorced.
+A few years later, they were divorced.

-In July 2012, she got married with Samar Ali Khan for the third time.
+In July 2012, she began her third marriage, this time to Samar Ali Khan.